quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

   receiverAccountID: 0.0.U
   serialNumber: 123
   sender_allowance_hook_call: HookCall {
-    index: 1
+    hook_Id: 1
     evm_hook_call: EvmHookCall {
-      extended_call_data: "These violent delights have violent ends" }
+      data: "These violent delights have violent ends"
+      gas_limit: 30_000
     }
   }
+}
 ```

-Compare this example to the pure smart contract approach, where the project would need to write a more complex smart
+Compare this example to the pure smart contract approach, where the project's team would need to write a more complex
-contract that is aware of what serial number it currently holds; and makes calls to the HTS system contract to
+smart contract that is aware of what serial number it currently holds, and makes calls to the HTS system contract to
 distribute NFTs.
 Instead of the team using `LambdaSStore` to update the passcode with less overhead and cost to
 the network than even a `ConsensusSubmitMessage`, they would need to submit a `ContractCall`.
 Instead of us using a
 `CryptoTransfer` to collect our prize with maximum legibility and minimum cost, we would also need to submit a